What is CSRD?

 In the section of the CSRD report related to climate change, the company will have to present:

-• Its capacity to adapt to climate change as currently projected (+1.5°C), but also to climate change predicted by less optimistic scenarios.
-It should specify the company's risks and opportunities (financial and physical) linked to climate change.
+- Its capacity toclimate change adaptation currently projected (+1.5°C) but also to climate change predicted by less optimistic scenarios.
+It will need to specify the company's risks and opportunities (financial and physical) linked to climate change.

 2 - Objectives, trajectories and commitments.